joomla-projects/joomla-cypress/tests/README.md

 # Troubleshooting

 1. Ensure that you have installed the version of `joomla-cypress` to be tested and patched if necessary.
 2. If one test step fails, the Joomla installation may reach a state causes subsequent tests to fail.
-Dependecies include deleting Joomla `installation` folder, deleting the `configuration.php` file, cancelling guided tours and disabling Joomla statistics.
+Dependencies include deleting Joomla `installation` folder, deleting the `configuration.php` file, cancelling guided tours and disabling Joomla statistics.
    In such cases open the Joomla installation administration